lab10-coop/Play4Privacy/blockchain/README.md

 Needs truffle and testrpc installed: `npm install -g truffle ethereumjs-testrpc`
 Start testrpc: `truffle-testrpc`
 Then, in another tab run `./contract-changed.sh` for applying changes to the contract code.

+# How to test

+* Start testrpc: `truffle-testrpc`
+* Deploy the contracts: `truffle migrate --reset`
+* Run tests: `truffle test`

+Note that a node engine with async/await support is required.
+Tested with v8.4.0.

+Tests are supposed to run on testrpc.
+If run on a public testnet, a lot of tests will fail because failed transactions don't trigger Promise rejections.
+Could be fixed by adding an assertion which checks for "all gas consumed".

+# Mainnet

+* Token address: 0xfb41f7b63c8e84f4ba1ecd4d393fd9daa5d14d61
+* P4P address (preliminary): 0x8d9a49dcc42e365d9cd353b5aef88ebe664c11a6 (set as controller)

 # Role of the Blockchain